-Late Papers: Late papers inconvenience all of us.
-To receive full credit for your work, your paper must be turned in at the appointed time.
+Late Papers: Your paper must be turned in at the appointed time for full credit.
 Late papers (whatever the reason for them) will be penalized 1/3 of a letter grade for each day late (e.g., a B paper would become a B-).